Steam turbine: Reaction turbines

 In the reaction turbine, the rotor blades themselves are arranged to form convergent nozzles.
-This type of turbine makes use of the reaction force produced as the steam accelerates through the nozzles formed by the rotor.
+This type of turbine makes use of the reaction force produced as the steam accelerates through the nozzles formed by the stator.
 Steam is directed onto the rotor by the fixed vanes of the stator.
 It leaves the stator as a jet that fills the entire circumference of the rotor.
 The steam then changes direction and increases its speed relative to the speed of the blades.
 A pressure drop occurs across both the stator and the rotor, with steam accelerating through the stator and decelerating through the rotor, with no net change in steam velocity across the stage but with a decrease in both pressure and temperature, reflecting the work performed in the driving of the rotor.

 Blade efficiency

 Energy input to the blades in a stage: